kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 )
 ```

-Applying the `Point` conversion can throw a lot of errors, that would require us to look at all the previous steps and carefully apply the transformations again possibly.
+Applying the `Point` conversion can throw a lot of errors that would require us to look at all the previous steps and carefully apply the transformations again possibly.
 The documentation of the `shapely` library has been the best source of knowledge for me to find answers to problems encountered when trying to apply the `Point` conversion.

 ```python